 For many, Customer Support might not immediately spring to mind, but there is a strong argument to say CS is actually one of the most data-driven parts of the organization.
 Why?
 Because CS are speaking to customers all day, every day.

-The reason we don’t immediately think of this as a data-driven activity is because it deals with qualitative data – customer relationships, interactions, feedback, stories, and use cases.
+The reason we don’t immediately think of this as a data-driven activity is that it deals with qualitative data – customer relationships, interactions, feedback, stories, and use cases.

 Qualitative data (qual) and quantitative data (quant) serve different purposes but are equally important in creating a data-driven culture.
 Quant data allows you to understand wider trends, but it rarely delivers the individual insights that enable you to fix customer problems and pain points.
 For this, you need qual.